CeilingFanGuides

 • They are way more affordable than ceiling fans.

 This type of design also allows for greater airflow due to having no moving parts like those found inside traditional models.
-However this comes at an additional cost since there’s no need for any kind of motorized component inside these units.
-This adds another layer onto their manufacturing costs.
+However, this comes at an additional cost since there’s no need for any kind of motorized component inside these units.
+This adds another layer to their manufacturing costs.

 Here is an option for you to check out: